royaja/tidytuesday/README.md

 # tidytuesday
-Code and plots for submissions to the #tidytuesday challenge
+Code and plots submitted to the #tidytuesday challenge